 Temple University provides a broad administrative framework to present and support a wide range of University offerings not falling within the province of typical undergraduate and graduate degree work on Temple campuses.
 Credit-bearing courses are administered through the Continuing Education Office on various campuses.
 Registration for non-credit courses is handled through TUCC or Ft.
 Washington.

 Course offerings under special programs respond to the differing needs of adults seeking additional education.
 Some offerings are of common interest to all, such as writing and general computer skills.
-Others, tailored for those adults who wish to change their work situation, focus on new skill and knowledge development.
+Other courses, tailored for those adults who wish to change their work situation, focus on new skill and knowledge development.
 Course work is also designed for adults who wish to maintain their current work position in a profession that requires re-certification to maintain appropriate licenses.
 Course offerings also are geared to those adults seeking personal enrichment as their primary goal.

 The form of programming includes credit certificates, non-credit professional certificates, and non-credit personal enrichment courses.
 The courses are offered at the following Temple sites: Temple University Ambler, Temple University Fort Washington, Temple University Center City, Harrisburg, and a variety of public and private off-campus sites through the auspices of Extension Services.
 Information about the services offered at each campus is presented below:

 Main Campus: The Main Campus Office of Continuing Education (TUCE) is the University's central office serving non-matriculated students.
 Non-matriculated students are those who have not been formally admitted to a degree program.
-The Office serves a variety of students including adults returning to school for undergraduate or graduate courses, professionals updating their skills, students taking courses to meet admissions requirements into graduate or professional schools, qualified students seeking undergraduate admission, students taking courses for personal enrichment, and visiting students.
-There is no formal application to enroll as a Continuing Education student, however, first-time enrollers are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts, college diploma).
+The Office serves a variety of students, including adults returning to school for undergraduate or graduate courses, professionals updating their skills, students taking courses to meet admissions requirements into graduate or professional schools, qualified students seeking undergraduate admission, students taking courses for personal enrichment, and visiting students.
+There is no formal application to enroll as a Continuing Education student; however, first-time enrollers are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts, or college diploma).

 See Academic Policies and Regulations for non-matriculated students for more information.